Today, I will share with you the biography of West Bengal artist Jamini Roy. He dedicated and sacrificed a lot to keep

 Jaimini’s Painting material

 Utilization of rock maps, woven strips of Pam leaf, or super paper board for a painting surface has been the final step to take.

-He doesn’t given attention to get handsome revenue.
-But, he kept in mind the buyer’s interest in art.
-Buyer who have understanding of Art will preserve the Artwork in good condition.
-This was the opinion of Jamini Roy.
-On the paintings of Jamini Roy there was big impact of the simplicity of Kalighat paintings.
+He didn’t give attention to get handsome revenue.
+But, he kept in mind the interest of the buyer in his art.
+Buyers who have an understanding of art will preserve the artwork in good condition.
+This was the opinion of Jamini before selling each of his arts.
+On the Jamini Roy Paintings there was a big impact of the simplicity of Kalighat paintings.

 After adapting the Indian traditional Art, he won the hearts of thousands of people.
 For using Indian colors and Art material he gave up the contemporary European colors and material.
 For giving his special contribution in Art field, Indian government was awarded him with Padma Bhushan in year 1954.

-Nevertheless, straightaway, he would begin painting Christ last supper.
-The thing he’d done quite a few times previously.
-The drawing would be finished on the surface.
+Nevertheless, he would begin painting Christ last supper.
+The thing he had done quite a few times previously.
+He would finish the drawing on the surface.
 That is & the colors were to come in all their splendor.

-In 1970, he was 83 years old.
+In 1970, He was 83 years old.
 Age had begun to catch up with him.
 Failing health prevented him.
-But sit in his workplace, he made efforts to beat and needs to.
+But sitting in his workplace, he made efforts to beat and needed to.
 But the fingers won’t move, and the eyes will play with cruel tricks.

 However, the mingling never got going.
 The last super remained unfinished; the flame had settled upon Jamini’s chest, causing pneumonia.
-Jamini Roy survived the on his first attack.
-His second attack was acute though the doctors amazed by eluding death.
+Jamini Roy survived his first attack.
+His second attack was acute, though the doctors were amazed by eluding death.
 Again, the end came in 1972, on the 24th of April.
 The month he had been born.